zparnold/terraform-cost-estimator/README.md

 # Terraform Cost Estimator

-Helps to estimate costs of Terraform Plans and right now is focused on the [`azurerm`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs)
+Helps you to estimate costs of Terraform Plans and right now is focused on the [`azurerm`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs)
 Terraform Provider. _Note these are **estimates only** (not actual costs) based on "Pay-as-you-Go" pricing.
-The point of this API is only so you have a ballpark, not a guarantee of potential future costs._
+The point of this API is only so you have an estimate, not a guarantee of potential future costs._
-If you're looking for other pricing schemes, such as "reserved", "DevTest pricing", or if your company has an agreement with Azure that gives you a discount off of standard "Pay-as-you-Go" list prices, this will not be reflected here.
+If you're looking for other pricing schemes, such as "reserved", "DevTest", or if your company has an agreement with a cloud provider that gives you a discount off of standard "Pay-as-you-Go" list prices this will not be reflected here.
 Hopefully, if you are looking for one of these pricing schemes, this API should at least provide you with an upper-bound.
 However, it in no way represents a guarantee of prices between you and your cloud provider.